May 16th 1 Chronicles, 16

 And all the people said, Amen, and praised the LORD.

 David’s Psalm of thanksgiving is a general call that all might give thanks to the Lord.
 He calls on Israel to praise the Lord to call make his deeds known in all the earth.
 To glory in his name and to rejoice in the Lord.
 Joy is always the result of revival.
 The OT exhortation is always to seek the Lord.
-That is to come to the tabernacle seeking to commune with the Lord to know his will and direction for the future.
+That is to come to the tabernacle seeking to commune with the lord to know his will and direction for the future.
 To remember all that the Lord has done and to remember the God who did it all.
 He calls on Israel to remember the covenant that they are in - the Abrahamic covenant and of the Lords protection.
 He says this news is to be declared among the nations.
 (Israel was to be a light to the Gentiles) Because the Lord is great and much greater than their gods.
-They are to Fear the Lord (another key OT concept).
+They are to fear the Lord another key OT concept.
 The fear of the Lord is the beginning of wisdom.
 Then he calls on all the nations to give thanksgiving to the Lord and to worship him in the beauty of holiness.
 Let all the stars rejoice and all the earth rejoice and let every man on the earth rejoice.
 And let them say in the nations the LORD reigneth.
 (Of course the most high rules in the kingdoms of men and he sets over them whosoever he will.)
 He calls on the sea to rejoice and the fields and the trees of the wood to sing out at the presence of the LORD because he comes to judge the earth.
 So this is also prophetic.
 David looks far into the future and sees the Glorious kingdom of our LORD Jesus Christ when all the nations will convert to the Lord and Christ himself will come to establish judgment among all men.
 Then we have an insight into OT theology.
 David says Save us O God of our salvation.
 Gather us together and deliver us from the heathen so that we might give thanks to your holy name and glory in your praise.
 Then he closes saying blessed be the LORD God of Israel for ever and ever.
 This is the ultimate consummation of all things.
 When the LORD God of Israel is blessed for eternity.
 But how is it achieved?
 By three things..1.
-The salvation of Israel which will be found in the personal appearance of Israel’s Messiah and national Saviour – Jesus of Nazareth.
+The salvation of Israel which will be found in the personal appearance of Israel’s Messiah and national Saviour – Jesus.
 2. In the gathering of the whole 12 tribes of Israel to the land.
 3 In the miraculous deliverance of Israel from the armies of the heathen nations.
 What insight David had.
 After this David instituted the service of the Tabernacle.
 It became a well run spiritual institution dedicated to the worship of the LORD.
 In all of this David longed to build a temple for the Lord.
-David chatted to Nathan about it and Nathan recognising that David was in a good spiritual state so he said do whatever is in your heart.
+David chatted to Nathan about it and Nathan recognising the David was in a good spiritual state he said do whatever is in your heart.
 But this was not Gods will.
 And so we see that the principle that ‘he that gets the vision gets the job’ is in fact wrong.
 David had the vision but it would not be his job.
 The Lord sends Nathan to commend David on his good idea and reminds him of the long journey that he as brought him on but he says you are not to be the one to do this great work.
 However David could gather the resources for the one who would do the job.
-Often we might have a desire to serve the Lord in a special way and it’s honourable to think like this but the servant of the Lord needs specific direction from the Lord.
+Often we might have a desire to serve the lord in a special way and it’s honourable to think like this but he needs specific direction from the Lord.
 It may be that the Lord has someone else to do the task but we can prepare for them as David did and we can support them in their work and thus become partners with them in their work.
 And so David prays.
 And what a prayer!
 He says l am nothing.
 And my family is nothing.
 And yet you have treated me as a man of high regard.
 There is none like you in greatness.
 You took this nation and used it as an instrument of judgment on the wicked.
 And established it for ever.
 You became their God and so let these things happen that you are going to do so that your name will be made large in the nations.
 You are the God of Israel may my house be established for ever before you.
 And so bless me that l might bless you forever, because your blessing are eternal.
 After this David had a number of spectacular victories over his enemies.
 He defeated the Philistines, the Moabites, the Babylonians, the Syrians, the Amelkites, the Edomites.
 Wherever he went God blessed David.
 David also appointed a number of officials to act on his behalf.

 Joab General of his army